 - Bodily Injury

-This coverage applies to injuries that you or an approved driver cause to someone else while driving a covered vehicle.
+When you are found legally responsible for a car accident, bodily injury liability coverage is the part of your insurance policy that pays for the costs associated with injuries to the other person or people involved.
+This coverage applies to injuries that you, or an approved driver, causes to someone else while driving a covered vehicle.
 You and family members listed on the policy are also covered when driving someone else’s car with their permission.

 It’s very important to have enough Liability insurance, because if you are involved in a serious accident, you may be sued for a large sum of money.
-Definitely consider buying more than the state-required minimum to protect assets, such as your home and savings.
+You should consider buying more than the state-required minimum to protect assets, such as your home and savings.

 - Personal Injury Protection (PIP) or Medical Payments